kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

 ### Graduation Criteria

-This KEP will be treated as a new feature, and will be introduced with a new feature gate, `NonGracefulFailover`.
+This KEP will be treated as a new feature, and will be introduced with a new feature gate, `NodeOutOfServiceVolumeDetach`.

 This enhancement will go through the following maturity levels: alpha, beta and stable.